berkeley-stat159/project-delta/code/utils/README.md

 This directory contains prewritten functions that can be imported into and used in subsequent scripts.
 These utilities include:
-- `correlation`: Contains a function that, given an object of class `img`, can calculate the correlation coefficient of the conditional gain, conditional loss, or distance from indifference with respect to signal strengths for each voxel.
+- `stat_utils`: Contains functions useful in common statistical analyses. can calculate the correlation coefficient of the conditional gain, conditional loss, or distance from indifference with respect to signal strengths for each voxel.